Usajid/731_assign7/README.md

 The tag dataset csv file contains tags that are given by the users to different movies.
 As shown above, **1572 (out of total 9724)** movies have been given total **1460** tags or keywords by **58 (out of total 610)** unique and different users.
 The tag feature assigned to different movies can be used again for **drawing compelling visualizations**.

-# Datsets Cleaning and Merging Process
+# Datasets Cleaning and Merging Process

 Next, we are merging different datapoints into single dataset that can be used for further process (e.g. Data Modeling for classification, clustering or regression purpose).